openssl/openssl/INSTALL.md

 and defines various macros in `include/openssl/configuration.h` (generated from `include/openssl/configuration.h.in`.

+If none of the generated build files suit your purpose, it's possible to write your own build file template and give its name through the environment variable `BUILDFILE`.
+For example, Ninja build files could be supported by writing `Configurations/build.ninja.tmpl` and then configure with `BUILDFILE` set like this (Unix syntax shown, you'll have to adapt for other platforms):

+    $ BUILDFILE=build.ninja perl Configure [options...]

 ### Out of Tree Builds

 OpenSSL can be configured to build in a build directory separate from the